named-data/NDN-packet-spec/interest.rst

    MustBeFresh ::= MUST-BE-FRESH-TYPE TLV-LENGTH(=0)

-The presence or absense of the ``MustBeFresh`` element indicates whether a content store may satisfy the Interest with stale Data.
+The presence or absence of the ``MustBeFresh`` element indicates whether a content store may satisfy the Interest with stale Data.
 Refer for :ref:`FreshnessPeriod section <FreshnessPeriod>` for more information.

 ForwardingHint